Home Closing Process - Winged Foot Title Blog

 If you are like most of us, you probable have invested a lot of time and energy into the transaction, so giving up and throwing in the towel is not an option!

-That is when we enter the picture and I come to experience the ”The Hardest Short Sale Ever” icon wink Cape Coral Realtor Asks Winged Foot Title for Help on The Hardest Short Sale Ever (Part 1)
+That is when we enter the picture and I come to experience the “The Hardest Short Sale Ever” 😉

 In the spring of 2010, a Cape Coral REALTOR® who had heard me speak on short sales at the Cape Coral REALTOR ® Association called me to ask if we could help on a potential short sale.
 This was a seasoned professional; but I could tell from his tone that he seriously doubted that the deal in question would ever be able to close.
 Because of the size of the deal ($1M+) though, it made sense to at least give it a shot.